Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 mobility of toxic ions such as aluminum iron and even acid sulphates.
 High pH is associated with reduced availability of phosphorus and at higher levels with alkaline conditions that impede water uptake by plants.
-A global estimate of distribution of the soil pH is shown in Figs. \@ref(fig:sprops-phiho5) and \@ref(fig:sprops-phikcl).
+A global estimate of the distribution of the soil pH is shown in Figs. \@ref(fig:sprops-phiho5) and \@ref(fig:sprops-phikcl).

 PH index approximates concentration of dissolved hydrogen ions